Crall-Lab/BuzzAnalysis/README.md

 - distSC: Gives mean distance to social center of a hive
 - meanAct: Gives mean ratio of time spent moving
 - meanSpeed: Gives mean moving speed
-- mean_IBD: Gives mean distance to other bees in cm
+- meanIBD: Gives mean distance to other bees in cm
 - totalInt: Gives total number of interactions between bees in a video
 - totalIntFrames: Gives number of frames in a video where at least one interaction is detected.